FoldingCommunity/Welcome/README.md

 Welcome!

+To join this organization please contact Anton(thynell@stanford.edu) or joining Discord.

 FoldingCommunity is the official developer community of Foldingathome(https://Foldingathome.org).

 In addition to Github we've created a Discord Server(https://discord.gg/XrXBkMH) designated to developer chat with channels for each repository to facilitate discussions.